Common Baby Rash Guide: Types, Causes, and Effective Treatments

 Drool Rash

 What does drool rash look like?
-Drool rash, also called lip licker’s contact dermatitis, is a form of eczema in which your baby’s saliva can irritate their skin and lips, creating a rash around the mouth.
+Drool rash, also called lip licker’s contact dermatitis, is a form of eczema in which your baby’s saliva may irritate their skin and lips, creating a rash around the mouth.

 What causes drool rash?
-Saliva from excessive drooling can cause this rash.
+Saliva from excessive drooling may cause this rash.
 This type of rash may happen when your baby is drooling a lot because of teething, for example.
 This is why it’s sometimes called a teething rash.

 Erythema Toxicum